lndncole/magento-product-reviews-service/mage-hsc-productreviews/README.md

 - Frequently Purchased Items Settings

 # Testing
-To test, call the sendReviewEmailAction by executing a URL, such as: https://dev.[websitename].com/productreviews/index/sendReviewEmail. [websitename] can be replaced with any magento store domain name.
-This action will fire off the emails and send receipts to whatever emails are configured in the HSC > Product Reviews configuration section.
+To test, call the sendReviewEmailAction by executing a URL, such as: https://dev.simplystamps.com/productreviews/index/sendReviewEmail.
+Simply Stamps can be replaced with any of our magento stores.
+This action will fire off the emails and send them to whatever is configured in the HSC > Product Reviews configuration section.